lrotermund/blog/content/posts/symfony-and-htmx-poc.md

 After a short time in Go, you realize one thing: Go is boring - but it is effective.
 Go, with its greatly reduced set of about 25 keywords and its huge standard library, makes development highly efficient.
-There is usually only one way to do something in Go, from loops, an API, and coroutines to formatting the code.
+There is usually only one way to do something in Go, from loops, an
+{{< abbr "API" "Application Programming Interface" >}}, and coroutines to formatting the code.

 In Go, it's not about arguing endlessly about the use of sophisticated patterns, libraries and frameworks, or about perfect code formatting, or about tabs vs.